Home

 Zona Minerva

-After a few hours of shopping we really started to get hungry!
 We heard of El Abajeño and started searching for it.
 Luckily, there was a courtesy tourist booth and they gladly pointed us in the right direction.

-So off we went and finally found it!
-On the way I took a cute picture of this skeleton lady, even she is smart enough to put a hat on!
+So off we went and finally found it.
+On the way I took a cute picture of this skeleton lady, even she is smart enough to put a hat on.

-So anyway, we arrive at El Abajeño absolutely starving.
+We arrived at El Abajeño absolutely starving.
 We sat down and ordered.
 The restaurant was packed full and extremely busy.
 The wonderful aroma of the food sizzling on the grill filled the air and made us even hungrier.

 But it was well worth the wait.
 I ordered the fajitas de pollo and when they arrived they were just delicious and so filling.